LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 cognitive processes with high temporal resolution (~10 Hz) is possible with deconvolution of the pupillary response.[@WierdaEtAl2012; @McCloyEtAl2016]

-Classic studies show that pupil dilation can be elicited with increases in cognitive load resulting from greater memory demands,[@Taylor1981] sentence complexity,[@AhernBeatty1981] or difficult mathematical operations.[@HessPolt1964]  In the auditory domain, changes in pupil dilation have been reported with decreased speech intelligibility,[@ZekveldEtAl2010] different masker types,[@KoelewijnEtAl2012] lexical properties of words,[@PapeshGoldinger2012] and spectral degradation.[@WinnEtAl2015] The pupillary response has also emerged as a measure of listening effort, which refers to “the mental exertion required to attend to, and understand, an auditory message”.[@McGarrigleEtAl2014]  In this guise, pupillometry has been used in several studies to investigate the effects of age and hearing loss on listening effort.[@ZekveldEtAl2011; @KuchinskyEtAl2013; @WinnEtAl2015]
+Prior work has shown that pupil dilation can be elicited with increases in cognitive load resulting from greater memory demands,[@Taylor1981] sentence complexity,[@AhernBeatty1981] lexical frequency of isolated written words,[@PapeshGoldinger2012] or difficult mathematical operations.[@HessPolt1964]  In the auditory domain, larger pupil dilations have been reported in response to decreased speech intelligibility due to background noise,[@ZekveldEtAl2010] speech maskers versus fluctuating noise maskers,[@KoelewijnEtAl2012] and severity of spectral degradation of spoken sentences.[@WinnEtAl2015]  The pupillary response has also emerged as a measure of listening effort, which can be defined as “the mental exertion required to attend to, and understand, an auditory message.”[@McGarrigleEtAl2014]  In this guise, pupillometry has been used in several studies to investigate the effects of age and hearing loss on listening effort.[@ZekveldEtAl2011;
+@KuchinskyEtAl2013; @WinnEtAl2015]

 Recent evidence suggests that the pupillary response is also sensitive to auditory attention.
 When listeners are asked to divide their attention between